 Fault tolerance

 The fault tolerance (FT) of a YugabyteDB cluster is the maximum number of fault domain failures it can survive while continuing to preserve correctness of data.
+Fault tolerance and replication factor are correlated as follows:

 The following diagram shows a cluster with FT 1.
 Data is replicated across 3 nodes, and the cluster can survive the failure of one fault domain.
 To make the cluster able to survive the failure of a zone or region, you would place the nodes in different zones or regions.

-RAFT group
+Raft group

-To survive the outage of 2 fault domains, a cluster needs 2 * 2 + 1 fault domains (RF = 5).
-While the 2 fault domains are offline, the remaining 3 fault domains can continue to serve reads and writes without interruption.
-Clusters with an RF of 1 can tolerate 0 faults.
+To survive the outage of 2 fault domains, a cluster needs at least 2 * 2 + 1 fault domains; that is, an RF of 5.
+With RF >= 5, if 2 fault domains are offline, the remaining 3 fault domains can continue to serve reads and writes without interruption.

 Tablet peers